 The question, then, is how do we individualize each person’s dietary plan knowing where their susceptibilities are for both emotional addiction and metabolic differences in protein, fat, and carbohydrates?
 Our genetic blueprint may help us discover the most sustainable plan for maintaining a healthy weight.

-Successful Results with Genetic Testing and Weight Loss
+Successful Results with DNA Testing for Weight Loss

 How to Analyze Your Nutrition Genome Report for Weight Loss Strategies